Please check your Spam/Junk folder if you cannot see the email in your inbox.

 This is a weird concept to figure out if you've forever only THOUGHT about your emotions.
 Have a read of this quick tutorial on how to feel your feelings physically and find out why it matters for TMS recovery.

-Check out my JournalSpeak prompts and ideas for emotional release article for some help here if you need a nudge to get started and take a look at the Journaling Topics & Themes page for more information help.
+Check out my JournalSpeak prompts and ideas for emotional release article for some help here if you need a nudge to get started, and take a look at the Journaling Topics & Themes page for more information and help.

 Instead of writing: